digivolv/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone built utilizing HTML, CSS, JS, jQuery, AJAX requests and back-end of Node and Express.

+# Features

+* An animated, toggleable, Compose tweet section
+* Real time character counter, with form validation to ensure valid tweets
+* Seamless, dynamic single page experience
+  * Ajax requests intercepting default form functionality to submit and fetch new tweets without any pageloads.
+* Responsive design provides a great user experience on mobile and desktop.

 ## Getting Started

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.